frankstepanski/primineo-tech-bootcamp/2-javascript/week3/readme.md

     _ For example: to access the `name` property on the object `person`, I would reference it as `person.name` which would give me the string `'Andrew'`
     _ New key value pairs can be added to an existing object using dot notation.
 For example, to add a `pets` property to our `person` object we can just say:
     `js person.hasPets = false`
-    > Note: Numbers, Strings, Booleans, Undefined, and Null are referred to as primitive data types because they only contain one thing.
-Objects and Arrays are referred to as complex data types because they each contain many values.

 #### Accessing values on objects